Class Artifact Compensation

 In our recent collaborative work, together with the Machine Learning Group of the TU Berlin, we propose Class Artifact Compensation (ClArC) as a tool for mitigating the influence of specific artifacts on a predictor’s decision-making and for thereby enabling a more accurate estimation of its generalization ability.
 As such, ClArC describes a relatively general three-step framework for artifact removal, consisting of identifying artifacts, estimating a model for a specific artifact and finally augmenting the predictor in order to compensate for that artifact.

 Due to its ability to automatically analyze large sets of explanations, we employed our LRP-based SpRAy method to identify artifacts in practice.
-With different user objectives in mind, we developed two alternative techniques for the artifact compensation step: Augmentative ClArC, which finetunes a model in order to shift its focus away from a specific confounder, and the extremely resource-efficient Projective ClArC, where a projection in feature space is used during inference to mitigate the confounder’s influence.
+With different user objectives in mind, we developed multiple techniques for the artifact compensation step:

 Publications